We’ve all heard of FOMO*, right?

 So far, we’ve focused on FOMO techniques in the body of the email.
 But, did you know at least 35% of people open an email based on the subject line alone?

 Take a look at these subject lines in emails that all came from the same online store in less than a month.
-Check out how they use FOMO techniques such as exclusivity, new product lines, increased discounts, and ‘last-chance’ sales to get people to open their emails.
+Check out how they use FOMO marketing techniques such as exclusivity, new product lines, periodic sales, increased discounts, and ‘last-chance’ sales to get people to open their emails.

 Here are a few more FOMO-driven subject line ideas to get your creative juices flowing: